-If equipment or tangible personal property is purchased with grant funds, applicants shall submit an inventory in accordance with OMB guidance that Commerce adopted by regulation at 2 C.F.R.
-1327.101, which shall be incorporated under the award.
-The equipment requirements of the OMB Uniform Guidance are set out at 2 C.F.R.
+If equipment or tangible personal property is purchased with grant funds, applicants shall submit an inventory to the extent required by the Office of Management and Budget Uniform Guidance set out at 2 C.F.R.
 Part 200.313.
+As necessary, SF-428 forms may be attached as an appendix to the final progress report or submitted directly to the NOAA program officer.